Tain101/Tainbot/README.md

   Make sure it's executable using `chmod +x post-commit`.

 - Update the pull request URL in `git.sh` to pull from your own repo.

+- Make your project private so your .git-credentials can't be remixed.